andrew/ultimate-awesome/README.md

 - [free-haskell-resources](https://github.com/getvmio/free-haskell-resources) - Haskell Free Resources | This repo collects 12 of free resources for Haskell. λ Explore the elegance of functional programming with our Haskell Haven repository!
 Discover free Haskell resources and courses to master this powerful and expressive language.
 Perfect for those seeking a pure functiona.
 - [free-html-resources](https://github.com/getvmio/free-html-resources) - HTML Free Resources | This repo collects 31 of free resources for HTML. 🌐 Build the web with HTML Architect!
 This repository houses a comprehensive collection of free HTML courses and resources.
 From basic structure to advanced techniques, find everything you need to create stunning, accessible w.
 - [free-javascript-resources](https://github.com/getvmio/free-javascript-resources) - JavaScript Free Resources | This repo collects 116 of free resources for JavaScript. 🏋️ Flex your web development muscles in our JavaScript Gymnasium repository!
 Offering a wide range of free JavaScript resources and an online playground, this is your training center for mastering the language th.
-- [free-natural-language-processing-resources](https://github.com/getvmio/free-natural-language-processing-resources) - Natural Language Processing Free Resources | This repo collects 24 of free resources for Natural Language Processing. 🗣️ Unlock the power of language with our NLP Workshop repository!
-Featuring a comprehensive collection of free courses and resources on Natural Language Processing, along with an .
 - [free-neural-networks-resources](https://github.com/getvmio/free-neural-networks-resources) - Neural Networks Free Resources | This repo collects 13 of free resources for Neural Networks. 🧬 Explore the fascinating world of Neural Networks with our dedicated repository!
 Offering a comprehensive collection of free resources, courses, and a user-friendly online Playground, this is your labor.
 - [free-object-oriented-programming-resources](https://github.com/getvmio/free-object-oriented-programming-resources) - Object-Oriented Programming Free Resources | This repo collects 33 of free resources for Object-Oriented Programming. 🏛️ Embark on an Object-Oriented Programming journey with our OOP Odyssey repository!
 Dive into a comprehensive collection of free resources and courses on OOP principles and pract.
 - [free-programming-resources](https://github.com/getvmio/free-programming-resources) - Programming Free Resources | This repo collects 232 of free resources for Programming. 🧰 Sharpen your programming skills across multiple languages with our Coder's Toolkit repository!
 Featuring a comprehensive collection of free programming resources, online courses, and a user-friendly playgroun.